AlexReisC/myAnimeSpace/README.md

 - FR6: The system should be display a ranking of best animes/mangas

 ## Contribuitions
 Contribuitions are welcome!
-To contribuite, send a Pull Requset.
+To contribuite, send a Pull Request.